oemof/oemof/README.md

-# organisation
+# Oranganisation

-This repository is created for test purposes.
+This repository is used to oranise every thing for the oemof community.

+- Webconference dates
+- Real life meetings
+- Website and Mailinglist
+- General communication